ImplFerris/pico-pico/src/usb-serial/index.md

 This is especially useful when you do not have a debug probe and want to print sensor readings or status messages to the system console to quickly see what is going on.
 I have personally used this approach many times before I actually bought a debug probe.

+> [!Tip]
+> If you are using a debug probe, you can skip this chapter for now.
+You can always come back to it later when you want to exchange data with a computer using USB, such as sending messages, reading input, or building simple command based interfaces.

 ## CDC ACM

 When you plug a USB device into a computer, the computer needs to know what kind of device it is and how to talk to it.
 USB solves this by defining standard device types, called classes.